shivanianand/NaukriDataAnalysis/README.md

 # NaukriDataAnalysis-
-Web Scraping-- Pipeline-- GCP-- Analysis
+Web Scraping-- Cleaning-Transform-Pipeline-- BigQuery-- Insights

 This project creates an end-to-end pipeline for ETL and DataAnalysis.
 Data Source: Naukri.com